 AC-AC voltage sensor adapter

-In order to determine the direction of the current flow (important for being able to tell the difference between grid import or export) an AC voltage reading is needed to provide a point of reference; this result is a positive or negative current current reading depending on the direction of the current and the orientation of the CT clamp.
+In order to determine the direction of the current flow (important for being able to tell the difference between grid import or export) an AC voltage reading is needed to provide a reference point.
+This is explained in detail in the Building Blocks article An introduction to AC Power.

-Note: The emonTx cannot currently be powered from this AC-AC adapter.
-Rectifying and loading the AC-AC adapter effects the sampling of the AC waveform.
-A separate 5V USB power supply or batteries must be used to power the emonTx.
-There is an ongoing thread on the forums discussing how this problem might be overcome.
+Note: The emonTx V2 cannot be powered from this AC-AC adapter, but the emonTx V3 can.
+Special measures were taken in the design of the emonTx V3 power circuits to minimise the distortion caused by rectifying and loading the AC-AC adapter, and its affects on the sampling of the AC waveform.
+A separate 5V USB power supply, or batteries, must be used to power the emonTx V2.

 CT sensor connections

-General note regarding the installation of CT sensors: the clip-on CT current sensors must be clipped round either the live (brown in the UK), or neutral (blue in the UK) wire.
+General note regarding the installation of CT sensors: the clip-on CT sensors must be clipped round either the live (brown in the UK), or neutral (blue in the UK) wire.
 Not both.
-It is sometimes necessary to carefully remove plastic ducting to access the live an neutral wires.
-Live terminals should not be exposed but if in doubt switch off the power before investigating.
-A shock from AC mains electricity can be fatal, if in doubt consult the advice of an experienced electrician.
+Live terminals should not be exposed but if in doubt, switch off the power before investigating.
+A shock from AC mains electricity can be fatal.
+If in doubt, consult the advice of an experienced electrician.

 The CT sensors should be connected to the emonTx before being clipped round a live cable.

-Above: CT installation on the live wire AC output from the solar PV inverter.
-Generation meter can be seen on the top right
+Above: CT installation on the live wire AC output from the PV inverter.
+Generation meter can be seen at the top right.

-You may like to add a solar energy display to your setup and there is solar pv monitor specific firmware that can be used for this.
-Once you have installed the Arduino IDE, libraries and firmware following the Setting up the arduino environment guide.
-The solar pv monitor firmware for the display can be selected by going to:
+You might want to add a solar energy display to your setup.
+There is PV monitor specific firmware that can be used for that.
+Once you have installed the Arduino IDE, libraries and firmware following the Setting up the arduino environment guide, the PV monitor firmware for the display can be selected by going to:

 File > Sketchbook > OpenEnergyMonitor > EmonGLCD > EmonGLCD_SolarPV

-The emonGLCD was wall mounted in the living room.
-The purpose of the emonGLCD is to give the home owner an instant reading of house energy usage compared to the solar PV generation.
+This emonGLCD was wall mounted in a convenient location.
+The purpose of the emonGLCD is to give the homeowner an instant reading of house power usage compared to PV system generation.

-It has been suggested that a home owner might attempt to reduce their consumption at times when a low amount of power is being generated and perform non-essential tasks that consume more power such as washing machine, dishwasher etc. when excess power is being generated.
-To give the home owner a clear indication of excess power being generated the tri-colour LED's on the top of the emonGLCD are green when power is being exported (excess power being generated) and red when power is being imported (power deficit).
+It has been suggested that a homeowner might attempt to reduce their consumption when a low amount of power is being generated, and perform non-essential tasks that consume more power such as laundry, dishwasher etc. when excess power is generated.
+To give a clear indication when excess power is generated, the tri-colour LED's on the top of the emonGLCD are green when power is exported, (excess power being generated) and red when power is being imported (power deficit).

-Financial benefits aside, it was found that the home owner felt personal satisfaction by keeping the lights green when at all possible.
-Behavioral change due to domestic solar PV monitoring is an interesting topic, there have been several research papers written on the topic, the papers highlight the importance of monitoring and clear indication of both generation and consumption to prompt changes in behavior.
-The monitoring system described here gives far superior user indication to those used in the research below
+Financial benefits aside, it was found homeowners felt personal satisfaction by keeping the lights green when possible.
+Behavioral change due to domestic PV system monitoring is an interesting topic.
+Several research papers have been written on the topic.
+The papers highlight the importance of monitoring and clear indication of both generation and consumption, to prompt changes in behavior.
+The monitoring system described here gives far superior user indication compared to those used in the research below

-Example of the kind of dashboard that can be created in emoncms to explore solar pv production.
-See emoncms user guide on how to use emoncms.
+Example of the kind of dashboard that can be created in emoncms to explore PV system energy production.
+See the emoncms user guide for instructions on using emoncms.